LeoSan/CursosHabilidadesBlandas2022/04_English/Ingles Platzi/03_Advanced_B2-C1/CursoInglesEntrevistasTrabajo.md

 positions

 What is NOT a part of an offer letter?
-Explain how many other candidates were also hired
+Explain how many other candidates were also hired REPASAR